 6.26.
-In-House Night Float

-Night float must occur within the context of the 80-hour and one-day-off-in-seven requirements. ^(Core)
+In-House Night Float Night float must occur within the context of the 80-hour and one-day-off-in-seven requirements. ^(Core)

-- 6.27.
+- 6.26.a.
+During the PGY-2-PGY-4, Nnight float cannot exceed more than 18 nights total 24 nights per year.
+(Detail) - 6.27.
 Maximum In-House On-Call Frequency Residents must be scheduled for in-house call no more frequently than every third night (when averaged over a four-week period). ^(Core) - 6.28.
 At-Home Call

 Time spent on patient care activities by residents on at-home call must count toward the 80-hour maximum weekly limit.
-The frequency of at-home call is not subject to the every-third-night limitation, but must satisfy the requirement for one day in seven free of clinical work and education, when averaged over four weeks.
-(Core)
+The frequency of at-home call is not subject to the every-third-night limitation, but must satisfy the requirement for one day in seven free of clinical work and education, when averaged over four weeks. ${\left(\text{Core} \right)}$